 - World music: mbria, steelband, Russian music, Irish music

 - Strings: violin, viola, cello, and double bass

 - Woodwind: flute, clarinet, saxophone, oboe, bassoon, recorder and tin whistle

 - Vocal: rock, pop, gospel, classical (lessons, choirs and assemblies)

-Our commissioned EPs use thier knowledge of child development, psychological theory and research, and a breadth of experience to enhance the learning and emotional wellbeing of children and young people.
+Our commissioned EPs use their knowledge of child development, psychological theory and research, and a breadth of experience to enhance the learning and emotional well-being of children and young people.